-- Quiz - 1.
-How many disk blocks are allocated from the data region when we create a file "a.out" whose size is 70KB. - 2.
+- ✓ 1.
+How many disk blocks are allocated from the data region when we create a file "Lab2\report.doc" whose size is 75KB (disk block: 4KB, also explain which block is used for an index block). - ✓ 2.
 When we read (or write) a file we need to access an inode and data alternately, which may cause a long seek distance.
-Propose your own idea for reducing this overhead. - ✓ Due: until 6 PM Friday of this week (7th, May)
+Propose your own idea for reducing this long seek overhead. - ✓ Due: until 6 PM Friday of this week (13th, May)